The Woman Who Stole My Youth

-As I'm complementing her, I realize this woman is not the same person i was originally talking to.
-She was becoming younger little by little.
-My instincts told me I was not safe.
-I subtly moved out from her side and she grabbed my arm to remain in contact.
-With that final eye contact, we both knew i had figured it out.
+As I'm complementing her, I realize this woman is not the same person I was originally talking to.
+She’s becoming younger little by little.
+My instincts screamed at me.
+I subtly move away from her side and she grabs my arm to remain in contact.
+With our final look, we both knew I had figured it out.

-It wasn't until two years later that I learned about dreams having multiple, simultaneous meanings.
+It wasn’t until two years later that I learned about dreams having multiple, simultaneous meanings making it impossible to determine when a dream is fully unpacked.
 Freud called this ‘overdeterminism’.

-At first, I thought I had misinterpreted the dream the first time around.
-I was a little ashamed of my painting of the older woman as the villain.
+Admittedly, I was a little ashamed of how I painted the older woman as the villain.
 I now see her in a new light.

 She is my Baba Yaga.
 She came to me to reflect the wild woman in me.
 In this new era of my life, I saw the dream not as a depletion of my beauty and vitality, but a testament, a manifestation of the power pouring from me.
 I realized there was no 'evidence' in the dream of me feeling older, like she was sucking the youth from me.